-While exit allows a process to terminate itself, kill (kernel/proc.c:579) lets one process request that another terminate.
+While exit allows a process to terminate itself, kill (kernel/proc.c:586) lets one process request that another terminate.
 It would be too complex for kill to directly destroy the victim process, since the victim might be executing on another CPU, perhaps in the middle of a sensitive sequence of updates to kernel data structures.
 Thus kill does very little: it just sets the victim's p->killed and, if it is sleeping, wakes it up.
-Eventually the victim will enter or leave the kernel, at which point code in usertrap will call exit if p->killed is set.
+Eventually the victim will enter or leave the kernel, at which point code in usertrap will call exit if p->killed is set (it checks by calling killed (kernel/proc.c:615)).
 If the victim is running in user space, it will soon enter the kernel by making a system call or because the timer (or some other device) interrupts.